sunnyyy/SoftwareDevVocab/AWS/Compute/ElasticBeanStalk.md

 ___

-# RDS (Relational Database Services) + EBS
+# RDS (Relational Database Services) + Beanstalk

 Elastic Beanstalk supports 2 ways of integrating RDS
-1. launch RDS instance from within EBS console
+1. launch RDS instance from within Beanstalk console
   - quick / easy to add your database & get started
-  - when you terminate the EBS environment, the database will also be terminated
+  - when you terminate the Beanstalk environment, the database will also be terminated
   - suitable for Dev / Test environments but _NOT_ for Prod!
-2. launch RDS outside EBS, directly from RDS console
+2. launch RDS outside Beanstalk, directly from RDS console
   - more flexibility; wider choice of database types
-  - allows connection from multiple EBS environments to the same RDS database
+  - allows connection from multiple Beanstalk environments to the same RDS database
   - you can tear down the app stack without impacting the database
   - suitable for Prod environments
   - 2 extra config steps:
-    1. you must add an additional security group to your EBS environment's auto-scaling group
+    1. you must add an additional security group to your Beanstalk environment's auto-scaling group
     2. you'll need to provide connection info to your app servers (endpoint, password)